British International Schools- Sweden

-STEP 2 – Complete your documentation
+STEP 2 – Complete your documentation.

 Upload copies of your child’s admissions documents to the final page of your online application.
 Please note that all submitted documents must be in English.
 If documents require translation, they must be stamped and signed as official, legal translations.

-- copy of the Student’s Passport
+- Copy of the student’s passport.

 - Copy of the parent’s/guardian’s passports, in separate files.
 Note: If you are a diplomatic family, we also require a copy of your visas.

-- Full details of any previously identified special educational needs including individual education plans (IEPs), educational psychologist or other therapist reports (only applicable for students with learning support needs)
+- Full details of any previously identified special educational needs including individual education plans (IEPs), educational psychologist or other therapist reports (only applicable for students with learning support needs).

-- Copy of the applicant’s immunization/vaccination record.
+- Copy of the applicant’s immunisation/vaccination record.

-Documents to be submitted once a student has been enrolled
+Documents to be submitted once a student has been enrolled.

-- Student’s Sweden ID card
+- Student’s Swedish ID card.

-- Previous school’s Transfer Certificate
+- Previous school’s Transfer Certificate.

 STEP 3 –Assessment